IRG 378: Capstone Research in International Relations and Global Studies

 During the course of this semester, students will be exposed to a wide range of thinking on the nature of conflict after the Cold War.
-Beginning with a reconceptualization of conflict , the course moves to a broader interpretation of conflict since the end of the superpower confrontation that characterized the Cold War to include topics such as terrorism, resource wars, and the United Nations as the arbiter of international security, its successes and failings, and its changing role in the decades since the end of the Cold War.
-The course ends with a discussion of cyberwarfare and other new theaters of war.
+Beginning with a specific focus on the changing “American way of war” since 9/11, the course moves to a broader interpretation of conflict since the end of the superpower confrontation that characterized the Cold War.
+The course ends with a reflection on the United Nations as the arbiter of international security, its successes and failings, and its changing role in the decades since the end of the Cold War.

 There is no required textbook for this course.
 Rather, each week has a series of readings assigned that are to be read before the class meets on Tuesday.
 Befitting a once-a-week capstone course, the readings are more extensive but still manageable.
 The average reading load per week is ~100 pages.

 - Richard K. Betts, Conflict after the Cold War (4th Edition).
 Prentice Hall, 2012.